Modelling Lateral Spread in Wire Flat Rolling: Introduction

 \section{Introduction}

 Applications including sawblades, springs, piston rings, and transformers depend critically on flattened wires~\citep{utsunomiya2001three}.
-These wires are usually made by a flat rolling technique where a wire with a circular cross-section is cold rolled between cylindrical rolls --- sometimes through several passes --- to achieve a particular width and thickness (figure~\ref{fig:wirerolling}).
+These wires are usually made by a flat rolling technique, where a wire with a circular cross-section is cold rolled between cylindrical rolls --- sometimes through several passes --- to achieve a particular width and thickness (as illustrated in figure~\ref{fig:wirerolling}).

 Since the wire can both elongate and widen, achieving a final product that closely matches the desired specifications requires an understanding of how the wire deforms, making it essential to predict the lateral spread accurately.